PheonBest/NeuroFit/README.md

 Merci de jouer à mon jeu !

-# NeuroFit is a bundle of games to improve cognitive function,
+# NeuroFit is a bundle of games to improve cognitive function
 namely text memory, image memory and reflexes.

 How to Play: install the latest version of EduPython.